mharen/mharen.github.io/_posts/2013/2013-02-19-setting-up-samsung-wireless-laser.md

 layout: post
 date: '2013-02-19T21:20:00.001-05:00'
 categories: technology
-title: 'Setting up a Samsung Wireless Laser Printer with a Phone or Tablet

-  (i.e. Without a Computer)'
+title: Setting up a Samsung Wireless Laser Printer with a Phone or Tablet (i.e. Without a Computer)
 ---

 We have finally ditched our money pit inkjet printer in favor of a slightly more economical laser printer.
 We opted for a very cheap, but capable Samsung ML-2165W.
 It's monochrome, fast, and supports wireless connectivity.